The evidence-tier system

 An open question

 A possibility worth naming that the literature has not yet answered.
 Flagged so it cannot be mistaken for a finding.
-Most mattress writing skips this step.
-We do not — because naming what we don't know is how we earn the right to be trusted about what we do.
+Naming what we don't know is how we earn the right to be trusted about what we do.

 Documentation standards